Professional Cyclist Quinn Simmons Suspended After Pro-Trump Comments On Twitter

-Professional American cyclist Quinn Simmons was suspended from his racing team on Wednesday after he expressed his support for President Trump in an exchange over Twitter, according to a report from TMZ.
+Professional American cyclist, Quinn Simmons was suspended from his racing team on Wednesday after he expressed his support for President Donald Trump in an exchange over Twitter, according to a report from TMZ.

 Trek-Segafredo, the organization that Simmons was racing for, released a statement that explained the athlete is suspended indefinitely due to comments they felt were “divisive, incendiary, and detrimental.”
 The team thought the comments represented the program, the sport, the fans, and the future of cycling poorly.